 Before we begin to look at the accessories, this table might be a help.
 It shows how many of each piece you will need to order when building the different frames.
-The eagle-eyed will notice that while this table says you should use two Support Connectors for a frame with a Primary Crossbar, in the tutorial above I used four.
-In practice, you could use two, three or four Support Connectors; the more you use, the stronger (and heavier) the frame will be.
+In practice, you can use use two, three or four Support Connectors for a frame with a Primary Crossbar; the more you use, the stronger (and heavier) the frame will be.

 I feel I should also note that while the table looks rather intimidating at first glance, it shouldn’t be; most artists would never work large enough to need to refer to the lower layers of this table, and I’d imagine that anyone building a 4.8 x 3.6m frame with three vertical and three horizontal crossbars will probably have a team of studio assistants to help them.

 The various Alu-Pro accessories available on the Jackson’s website are as follows:

 – Frame Stabilisers are used to reinforce the corners of large frames.
 You probably won’t need them unless you are stretching canvas over 200 x 200cm.
 They simply slot into the end of each Support Bar before a corner connector.
 These photos show where they should sit, and how to connect the two Support bars together: